Listen to this article

 How to Opt Out

-- Phone: Call your bank's customer service line.
+- Phone: Call your bank's customer service line and ask to opt out.

-- In-Person: Visit a branch location to speak with a representative.
+- In-Person: Stop by a local branch and speak with someone directly.

 Real-World Scenario